gravitational/teleport/rfd/0074-sftp-support.md

 SFTP support will be added in three stages.

-Adding SFTP subsystem support to Teleport's SSH server will be the first step.
+1. Adding SFTP subsystem support to Teleport's SSH server.
 When an SFTP request is first received on an SSH connection, the Teleport daemon will be re-executed as the logon user of the SSH connection.
 This will require adding a hidden `sftp` sub command to the `teleport` binary.
 The parent process will